 A large number of the city’s inhabitants were consequently killed and the city was turned to ruins.
 The success of the Arab army marked the increasing influence of the Arab-Berber Muslim rule over Sicily.

-Vikings began raiding Western European shores in late 8th century and by the 9th century, they were posing a serious threat to England and the Carolingian Empire among other regions.
+Vikings began raiding Western European shores in the late 8th century and by the 9th century, they were posing a serious threat to England and the Carolingian Empire among other regions.

 The West Frankish Empire under Charles the Bald was undergoing civil unrest by the middle of the 9th century and it was at this time that the Vikings launched an invasion of Paris in 845.